juunys/design-patterns/behavioral/template-method/README.md

 ## Applicability

-Use the Memento factory when:
+Use the Template method factory when:
 * you want to let clients extend only particular steps of an algorithm, but not the whole algorithm or its structure;
 * you have several classes that contain almost identical algorithms with some minor differences.
 As a result, you might need to modify all classes when the algorithm changes.